sponkmonk/bleeding/README.md

 - No support will be given for teardroid v4 so please dont message me if you want help with teardroid

+### is teardroid a dead project

+- not yet but if you want this project not to die then please contribute if i get contribution then i will start updating it again

 ### Need something more advanced try ( scatter alfa )

 [!["Logo"](https://external-content.duckduckgo.com/iu/?u=https://i.ibb.co/7kXYDks/20221028-233129-0000.png)](https://breached.vc/Thread-Selling-SCATTER-ALFA-ANDROID-BOTNET)